jdnweltz/jdnweltz.github.io/content/publication/conference-paper/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+publication: In the Conference on Unvertainy in Artificial Intelligence
-publication_short: In *ICW*
+publication_short: In UAI

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Many populations defined by illegal or stigmatized behavior are difficult to sample using conventional survey methodology.
+Respondent Driven Sampling (RDS) is a participant referral process frequently employed in this context to collect information.
+This sampling methodology can be modeled as a stochastic process that explores the graph of a social network, generating a partially observed subgraph between study participants.
+The methods currently used to impute the missing edges in this subgraph exhibit biased downstream estimation.
+We leverage auxiliary participant information and concepts from indirect inference to ameliorate these issues and improve estimation of the hidden population size.
+These advances result in smaller bias and higher precision in the estimation of the study participant arrival rate, the sample subgraph, and the population size.
+Lastly, we use our method to estimate the number of People Who Inject Drugs (PWID) in the Kohtla-Jarve region of Estonia.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+#summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-  - Large Language Models
+  - Hard-to-reach populations

 # Display this page in the Featured widget?
 featured: true